 Rooms within buildings are written like 2–190.
 The number before the dash tells you the building, which is Building 2.
 The leading digits after the dash are the floor number, which is 1, the first floor.
 A floor number of 0 is the basement.
 The remaining digits indicate the specific room.
 Since most hallways within a building don’t branch off, room numbers typically increase in one direction.

+Another fact is that odd room numbers and even room numbers are always on opposite sides of hallways.
 Because of that, once you know where the building is, it’s usually easy to locate where a specific room is.
 So once you know where the building numbers are, you can navigate your way around MIT!
 We’ll start with Building 10, which you’re probably familiar with from all of these MIT pictures:

 That’s Building 10.
 Building numbers generally go higher the further they are from Building 10.
 In front of Building 10 is Killian Court.
 Imagine a line stretching from the back of Building 10 to the Charles River, cutting the dome in half.
 This line points from what we call MIT north, which is a little off from actual north, to MIT south.
 Most buildings are aligned along MIT north–south and west–east.
 Many maps of MIT are pointed with MIT north up, unlike whereis.mit.edu.